From Chris Brown's Ex to Front Row Stunner: Karrueche Tran Wins New York Fashion Week

 She did...with vengeance.
 By June 2017, after multiple encounters with her ex, she filed a permanent restraining order against Chris.
 She picked up more modeling and acting gigs, won three back-to-back "Outstanding Digital Daytime Drama Series" Emmys for her role in The Bay, and managed to look amazing the entire time.

-She's evolving out of the shadows of her past and has been successful in asserting her value beyond her relationship status.
-Now, she even has a new love, Victor Cruz.
+She's evolved out of the shadows of her past and has been successful in asserting her value beyond her relationship status.
+And, once she put her career first, it seemed everything else fell into place.
+Now, she has a new love, Victor Cruz.

 Jared Siskin/Patrick McMullan via Getty Images